 Under executive orders dating back to Reagan, regulatory agencies like EPA are supposed to follow cost-benefit analysis in making decisions.
 Under the Trump Administration, however, cost-benefit analysis has barely even served as window-dressing for its deregulatory actions.
 It has launched a series of efforts to prevent full counting of regulatory benefits, as well as committing …CONTINUE READING

 OIRA may have had its problems.
 What we have right now is much worse.

 If you’re like most environmentalists, you probably don’t have a high opinion of OIRA, the White House office that’s supposed to oversee regulations.
 (For those who are new to this, OIRA stands for the Office of Information and Regulatory Affairs.)
 The complaints are legion: that OIRA lacks transparency, that it acts as a back door …CONTINUE READING

 What did the Declaration of Independence mean?
 And why does it matter?

-When looking for something else, I stumbled on a Fourth of July post that I wrote almost a decade ago.
+When looking for something else, I stumbled on a Fourth of July post that I wrote a decade ago.
 Despite the temptation to rewrite, I’ve made a only a few small tweaks.
-It seems, if anything, more relevant today, when our society seems so divided about fundamental values and our President has devoted his life to …CONTINUE READING
+It seems, if anything, more relevant today, when our society seems so divided about fundamental values and our President has devoted his life …CONTINUE READING

 Guest Blogger Nick Bryner: Cooking the Books While Cooking the Planet: A First Look at the EPA’s ACE Rule